Small defaults matter

 What breaks when defaults are wrong?

 Trust breaks first.
-A bad first impression is disproportionately sticky.
-Users attribute a weak default to the whole product, not just to the setting.
+A bad first impression tends to stick.
+Users often attribute a weak default to the whole product, not just to one setting.

 Continue the tiny tools path